-Toasting marshmallows or wrapping some spuds in foil and pushing them into the coals is about as creative and daring as a lot of us are willing to be when it comes to open fire cooking, as the risk of turning that precious piece of prime steak into charcoal is just too great.
+Toasting marshmallows or wrapping some spuds in foil and pushing them into the coals is about as creative and daring as a lot of us get when it comes to open fire cooking.
+The fear of turning a premium steak into ash is too great.

 But there is something amazing about cooking on an open fire.
-The smells and flavours are different, the experience is more ‘back to nature’ and the end result more satisfying when you build your own fire, work at keeping it alive and finish with a beautifully cooked meal among good company in the great outdoors.
+The smells and flavours are different, the experience is more ‘back to nature’ and the end result more satisfying when you build your own fire, work at keeping it alive and finish with a beautifully cooked meal among good company.

-Humans love to cook over an open fire
+Why humans love cooking over an open flame

 The history of barbecue is founded in the flames of the open fire.
 Spanish explorers in the Caribbean discovered natives using an early-style grill consisting of criss-crossed green saplings to cook their meat over fire.
 The native word for this technique ‘barbacoa’ was adopted by the Spanish and over time (and many mis-pronunciations and spelling errors) evolved into our modern day barbecue.